2017 NFL Mock Draft: Matt Miller's Final 7-Round Predictions

 The Pick: Defensive Lineman Malik McDowell, Michigan State

 A pass-rusher is the No. 1 priority of the front office, based on scouting sources I spoke to.
-That makes the flashy Malik McDowell a good fit and a surpisingly good value in a class that lacks much depth at defensive tackle.
+That makes the flashy Malik McDowell a good fit and a surprisingly good value in a class that lacks much depth at defensive tackle.

 McDowell is inconsistent.
 But his good is very good, and the Falcons have to believe their coaches and locker room can motivate him to perform at his best.
 I do believe the team could also consider guys like Taco Charlton here and maybe even Carl Lawson if his medicals came back clear.